Identity & Sexuality in San Francisco

 Identity and sexuality concerns can show up in many different ways.
 You may recognize yourself in some of these experiences:

-• Feeling disconnected from yourself or uncertain about what feels authentic
+• feeling disconnected from yourself or uncertain about what feels authentic

-• Shame, self-criticism, or fear of being judged by others
+• shame, self-criticism, or fear of being judged by others

-• Feeling lonely even while surrounded by supportive people
+• feeling lonely even while surrounded by supportive people

-• A sense that you have spent years adapting yourself to fit others’ expectations
+• a sense that you have spent years adapting yourself to fit others’ expectations

-• Difficulty knowing what you want apart from what others expect from you
+• difficulty knowing what you want apart from what others expect from you

 My Approach